EdAnalytics18/retail-analytics-BI-system-project/analytics/metrics_definition.md

 ---

 ### Inventory Delta
-Change in inventory levels between the beginning and end of a given period.
+Change in inventory levels within a single snapshot, used as a sanity and operational check.

 **Formula**
 `ending_inventory − beginning_inventory`